MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 (WHAT ABOUT TOP 100?)

-3. The notebook  `summary.ipynb` in the notebooks folder gives a summary of the overall approach of the project as well as reccomendations.
+3. The notebook  `summary.ipynb` in the notebooks folder gives a summary of the overall approach of the project as well as recommendations.

 ## NOTES: